Cabana/Cabana-boilerplate/README.md

 Any file who's name starts with an underscore is a partial and therefore wont be compiled into a CSS file.

+The sass compile options can be changed by changing `@sass_compile_options` in config.rb.
+To see the available options run `sass --help`.

 ### Replacing paths
 Sometimes its nessecary to edit the paths to some asset after a build.
 This could be if the production setup uses a super deep folder structure that you don't wish to mirror while developing.